sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

    <img src="images/Azure.png">

 ## Exercise 5: Trigger Release in Octopus
-In this exercise we will trigger thr release manually from octopus project.
+In this exercise we will trigger the release manually from octopus project.
 Deployment will happen to Azure App Service.

 1. Click on **Create Release** and **Save** it.